michaelStettler/BVS/README.md

 <h2>Introduction</h2>
 The toolbox aim to model the different visual pathway of the human brain.
-The toolbox is built to help putting different submodules as to try different theoretical approches and study their implication as a system on different task; i.e. categorization, classification etc.
+The toolbox is built to help putting different submodules as to try different theoretical approaches and study their implication as a system on different task; i.e. categorization, classification etc.

 The motivation lies since many early work in machine learning and computer